CasselKim/muhan_maesuV2/README.md

 4. Download requirements
 5. Run `python3 manage.py`

+## Update
+- now multiple coins can be used at the same time
+  1. by adding an information of ticker, principal, and first buy to 'order.json'
+  2. by writting down and information of ticker, principal, and first buy on the shell

 ## Result
 - 10% profit with Bitcoin (2021-07-01)
 - 10% profit with Bitcoin (2021-07-25)